hubertnowicki00/nlp-customer-sentiment-analysis/README.md

 # What does this repository contain
 1) "requirements.txt" - file with Python packages requirements necessary to run the app
 2) "inz_263807.pdf" - my bachelor's of engineering thesis which is a project documentation at the same time.
 It contains explanation of used technologies and evaluates received results
-3) "models" file folder - it contains pre-trained machine learning and deep learning models used in the project
+3) "images" file folder - it contains series of business dashboards addressing predefined business problem
 4) "data_generation.ipynb" - first part of the process' pipeline.
 Acquires necessary data
 5) "data_processing.ipynb" - second part of the process' pipeline.
 Contains preprocessing data for further work and some of the EDA features.
 Produced plots in this part are not saved.
 7) "spam_filter.ipynb" - third part of the process' pipeline.
 Comparing machine learning algorithms and picking the best one to remove unnecessary entries